iuhgdsc/bloody/README.md

 ## Problem Statement

-The shortage of blood is a serious problem in Vietnam, especially after the COVID-19 pandemic.
-And the pandemic has made it even harder to find blood donors.
-The pandemic has caused a lot of blood donation events to be canceled.
-This has led to a shortage of blood in hospitals and blood donation centers.
+The problem statement is that the shortage of blood supply in the medical field is a significant issue, particularly in areas with low levels of economic and medical development.
+This shortage can lead to severe consequences, including a risk of accidents and death, health system stress, impact on labor productivity, and health disparities between ethnic and economic groups.
+There are several reasons for this shortage, including a lack of blood donors, medical staff, high costs of organizing blood donation activities, limited knowledge of blood donors, and inefficient blood donation applications in the market.
+This problem needs to be addressed to ensure that patients receive the necessary blood supply and prevent potential accidents and deaths.

 ## Features